hawkmoth-studio/perforce-docker/README.md

 When started for the first time, a new p4d server is initialized with superuser identified by `$P4USER` and `$P4PASSWD`.
 Changing these variables after the server has been initialized does not change server's superuser.

+### Unicode support
+When initializing, p4d can create database files with or without (by default) unicode support.
+For more information on unicode support in Perforce, please refer to [official documentation](https://community.perforce.com/s/article/3106).

 ### Automatic data loading
 `helix-p4d` supports loading certain data on startup.
 This provides an easy way to automate production-ready container deployment.